 Be sure and check with our healthcare provider before integrating a turmeric supplement into your daily routine.

 We’ve discussed how powerful turmeric is and it’s anti-inflammatory powers, but what else can it do?
 Let’s take a look:

 At Texas Partners Healthcare Group, we strive to help you understand your pain management options.
-If you would like to learn more about alternative solutions such as turmeric and curcumin, please do not hesitate to contact our clinic.
+If you would like to learn more about alternative solutions such as turmeric and curcumin, please do not hesitate to contact our pain management clinic in Frisco, Texas.
 We are here to answer any questions you may have and ensure you have the tools and knowledge necessary to take a proactive approach to your health.